We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bipolar disorder is a chronic mental illness.
 That means you’ll live and cope with it for the rest of your life.
 However, that doesn’t mean you can’t live a happy, healthy life.

-Treatment can help you manage your mood swings and cope with your symptoms.
+Treatment can help you manage your changes in mood and cope with your symptoms.
 To get the most out of treatment, you may want to create a care team to help you.
 In addition to your primary doctor, you may want to find a psychiatrist and psychologist.
 Through talk therapy, these doctors can help you cope with symptoms of bipolar disorder that medication can’t help.

 You may also want to seek out a supportive community.
 Finding other people who’re also living with this disorder can give you a group of people you can rely on and turn to for help.

 While living with bipolar disorder can be a real challenge, it can help to maintain a sense of humor about life.
-For a chuckle, check out this list of 25 things only someone with bipolar disorder would understand.